Table of Contents

-As many as 69% of companies use an editorial calendar to manage their blog content, and rightly so, because it’s the best way to plan your content, store your ideas and help you stay on track.
+As many as 69% of companies (Curata) use an editorial plan template to manage their blog content, and rightly so, because it’s the best way to plan your content, store your ideas and help you stay on track.

-This blog post will discuss why you need an editorial calendar and some tips on optimizing it.
+This blog post will discuss why you need an editorial calendar template, some tips on creating the best editorial calendar templates and how to optimize it.

 Keeps your projects and ideas organized

 How many times have you had a great content idea, only to forget it later on?
-Having an editorial calendar for your ideas and projects helps a lot.
-The moment you have an idea, you can enter it straight into your editorial calendar.
-This not only helps you make a note of all the content topics but also helps you put your ideas into action on time.
-Source
+Having a content editorial calendar for your ideas and projects helps a lot.
+Once you have an idea, you can enter it straight into your editorial calendar.
+This not only enables you to make a note of all the content topics but also helps you put your ideas into action on time.